 (trichilemmal cysts, pilar cysts, cystic intracutaneous cornifying epithelioma) are follicular cysts that have the keratinization pattern of the lower portion of the outer root sheath.
 They have been definitively identified only in dogs and rarely in cats.

 Matrix cysts are follicular cysts in which the wall resembles the epithelium of the hair bulb (the matrix portion of the hair follicle) and the inner root sheath.
 They occur predominantly in dogs and cats.
-Many progress to pilomatricomas (see Tumors of the Skin and Soft Tissues: Tumors of the Hair Follicle).
+Many progress to pilomatricomas (see Tumors of the Hair Follicle).

 Hybrid cysts (panfollicular cysts) are follicular cysts that have a combination of the characteristics of epidermal inclusion, trichilemmal, and matrix cysts and that are found predominantly in dogs and cats.
-Many progress to trichoepitheliomas (see Tumors of the Skin and Soft Tissues: Tumors of the Hair Follicle).
+Many progress to trichoepitheliomas (see Tumors of the Hair Follicle).